CopernicaMarketingSoftware/Documentation/MarketingSuite/database-app/database-options.md

 #Database options

-Each database and selection in the database management tool has a tab Options, with options for that database or selection.
+Each database and selection in the database management tool has a tab Options, with options for specifically that database or selection.

 ###Archiving databases